tom-dierckx/AirQuality-Station-using-Attiny85/README.md

 ![AirQStation](images/IMG_4091_2.jpg "AirQStation")

 As we have all been more indoors during the COVID crisis.
-Keeping rooms well ventilated is important.
-I build this station as a reminder to open my windows from time to time.
+Keeping rooms well ventilated is important, I build this station as a reminder to open my window from time to time.
+**Warning**: to get precise measurements you will want to calibrate the sensors against known sources!

 This build is capable of measuring: CO2, Volatile organic compounds, temperature (degrees Celsius this can be changed in code), humidity and barometric pressure.
-As this uses i2c to connect to the sensors any other i2c 3.3V enabled sensor can probably be used.
+As this uses i2c to connect to the sensors any other i2c 3.3V enabled sensor can probably be used (the attiny85 memory is the only limiting factor here).

-I decided to build an AirQ station in March that I have been using to monitor the indoor air levels.
-The sensors are not calibrated and cannot be relied on for medical uses I just compare the air quality when the windows is open compared to a closed window.
+This is a revision of an Air quality station that I build during the initial lockdown in March that I have been using to monitor the indoor air levels.
 The old version was based around the CCS811 and the DHT22 sensor.
 I wasn't happy about the code so I only published the DHT22 part [here](https://github.com/tom-dierckx/DHT-attiny85-i2c) and the 3d printed case [here](https://www.thingiverse.com/thing:4262574).

 We are in a lock-down again so it was time for a revision, a portable version powered by a battery.
 This time I removed some unused features (previous version could store on an SD card using SPI) and switched the Arduino mini with an Attiny85 running on a lower clock (1 Mhz internal).
 I also changed the DHT22 to the much more accurate and also i2c enabled BME280 sensor.